 Property values and descriptions are available on this website by clicking on the "Search Properties" link to the right.
 Property owners are required by State law to notify the Property Appraisal Division of errors or omissions in their property assessment.

-The Property Appraisal Division maintains a description of approximately 100,000 parcels of real property and 10,000 personal property accounts totaling $35.1 billion taxable in 2020.
+The Property Appraisal Division maintains a description of approximately 100,000 parcels of real property and 10,000 personal property accounts totaling approximately $35.2 billion taxable in 2021.
 We process and track property exemptions, valuation appeals and maintain records showing the ownership and tax districts for the entire Municipality of Anchorage.
-This website contains information regarding property valuation, ownership and property description.

-Public information regarding assessed values and other assessment data is available to "walk-in" customers at our front counter on the third floor of City Hall, 632 W. 6th Ave., and through this website, or by calling our appeal hotline, (907) 343-6500.
+Public information regarding assessed values and other assessment data is available to "walk-in" customers at our front counter on the third floor of City Hall, 632 W. 6th Ave., through this website, or by calling our appeal hotline, (907) 343-6500.
 At this time, we encourage calling the appeal hotline in lieu of walk-ins.